Antonyesk601/TindianaJones/README.md

-# The adventures of Tindiana Jones
+# The Adventures of Tindiana Jones

 ![Cover](docs/cover.png)